leptos-rs/leptos/docs/book/src/02_getting_started.md

 > rustup default nightly
 > ```

-Make sure you've added the `wasm32-unknown-unknown` target do that Rust can compile your code to WebAssembly to run in the browser.
+Make sure you've added the `wasm32-unknown-unknown` target so that Rust can compile your code to WebAssembly to run in the browser.

 ```bash
 rustup target add wasm32-unknown-unknown